What is the main source of law authorising this entity form?

 Summary of any specific matters, e.g. recent or prospective major legal developments

-The 2020 Law on Investment (“Luật Đầu tư 2020”) and 2020 Law on Enterprises (“Luật Doanh nghiệp 2020”) both took effect on 1 January 2021 and replaced the previous versions which came into effect in 2014.
-Guiding regulations for the new laws have also been recently issued.
+The 2020 Law on Investment (Luật Đầu tư 2020) and 2020 Law on Enterprises (Luật Doanh nghiệp 2020) both took effect on 1 January 2021 and replaced the previous versions which came into effect in 2014.
+The law amending and supplementing the 2020 Law on Enterprises together with guiding regulations for the laws have also been recently issued.

-One of the most notable additions in the 2020 Law on Investment is the introduction of investment policies relating to national defense and security.
-Restructuring transactions involving local entities with the right to use land plots located on islands, border or coastal areas, or other areas affecting national defense and security will be subject to the requirement of an M&A approval by the investment registration authority (i.e., the provincial Department of Planning and Investment or Management Board of industrial park, processing zone, high-tech zone or economic zone).
+One of the most notable additions in the 2020 Law on Investment is the introduction of investment policies relating to national defence and security.
+Restructuring transactions involving local entities with the right to use land plots located on islands, border or coastal areas, or other areas affecting national defence and security will be subject to the requirement of an M&A approval by the investment registration authority (i.e. the provincial DOF or Management Board of industrial park, processing zone, high-tech zone, or economic zone).